 This weeks blog is the latest bicycle review from our test squad of real athletes with trusted reviews.
-Pleased to be able to share with you the Kinesis Racelight 4S bike review from test associate Rich Brown.
+Pleased to be able to share with you the Kinesis bikes Racelight 4S review from test associate Rich Brown.

 Bike Manufacturer – Kinesis